exercism/sqlite/exercises/concept/intro-select/.docs/instructions.md

 # Instructions

 You are a data analyst at a firm that analyzes weather data in the Pacific Northwest.
-You will be working with a database containing a `weather_data` table with the following columns:
+You will be working with a database containing a `weather_readings` table with the following columns:

 * `date`:  The date on which the sample was collected.
 * `location`:  The name of the city in which the sample was collected.